 To conclude that a celebrity like Cosby couldn’t be a rapist because he made us laugh and gave to charity is as silly as saying Hitler couldn’t have been evil because he loved his kids.
 The truth is, many people have their dark sides which the public may never see.

 When you get to the point where you exalt a fellow human being that to you, he can never sin, never err and never fail, what you have there is a guru and this is a problem both in the world and the church.

 People have made someone a god in their hearts; they have given him a throne and a mantle of infallibility.
 He is their final authority.
 He thinks for them and controls their personal lives, and they are obliged to always defend him as spotless.

-Of course, we are disgusted at how Catholics lick the dust off the shoes of their pope.
+Of course, we are disgusted at how Catholics lick the dust off the shoes of their Pope.
 We are aghast at how Jehovah’s Witnesses prefer to die than to receive blood transfusion because of a twisted verse by some men in New York.
-We are baffled at parents who strap explosives on their own children all because of the sex paradise teaching of a 7th century Arabian desert man.
+We are baffled over parents who strap explosives on their own children all because of the sex paradise teaching of a 7th century Arabian desert man.